1N3/Findsploit/README.md

 ```

 ## LICENSE:
-This software is free to distribute, modify and use with the condition that credit is provided to the creator (1N3@CrowdShield) and is not for commercial use.
+This software is free to distribute and use with the condition that credit is provided to the creator (@xer0dayz @XeroSecurity), is not renamed and is not for commercial use or resold and rebranded.
+Permission to distribute any part of the code for sale is strictly prohibited.

-## DONATIONS:
-Donations are welcome.
-This will help fascilitate improved features, frequent updates and better overall support.
-- [x] BTC 1Fav36btfmdrYpCAR65XjKHhxuJJwFyKum
-- [x] DASH XoWYdMDGb7UZmzuLviQYtUGb5MNXSkqvXG
-- [x] ETH 0x20bB09273702eaBDFbEE9809473Fd04b969a794d
-- [x] LTC LQ6mPewec3xeLBYMdRP4yzeta6b9urqs2f